 If you want to view some amazing marine life, I would recommend heading to the Monterey Bay Aquarium up the coast.
-It’s considered the best aquarium in the world and it’s only a 45-minute drive from my hometown, Santa Cruz.
+It’s considered the best aquarium in the world and it’s only a 45-minute drive from my hometown of Santa Cruz.
 Double bonus.

 Drive up the Coast Highway

 San Diego is blessed with miles and miles of elegant coastline.
-My favorite way to see the beauty of the North County beaches is along the Coast Hwy, also known as Hwy 101.
+My favorite way to see the beauty of the North County beaches is along the Coast Highway, also known as Hwy 101.

-Starting around Torrey Pines Reserve, the Coast Highway goes through some lovely scenery and suburbs, including Del Mar, Solana Beach, Leucadia, Carlsbad, and Oceanside.
+Starting around Torrey Pines Reserve, the Coast Highway goes through some lovely San Diego scenery and suburbs, including Del Mar, Solana Beach, Leucadia, Carlsbad, and Oceanside.

 One of my favorite parts of the highway is a little further outside of San Diego, driving past San Clemente.

 Make sure to stop in at the local staple, Pizza Port, for its delicious pizza and beer.
 There’s a reason why it’s so popular with locals, the fare is mouthwatering and the vibe is very much surfer.

 When you get to Encinitas, Pannikin Coffee & Tea is one of my favorite coffee shops in San Diego, located in a cute cottage complete with a white picket fence and outside seating.